 Chesapeake Energy (CHK) Dips More Than Broader Markets: What You Should Know

-Chesapeake Energy will be looking to display strength as it nears its next earnings release.
-In that report, analysts expect Chesapeake Energy to post earnings of $3.15 per share.
-This would mark year-over-year growth of 92.07%.
-Meanwhile, our latest consensus estimate is calling for revenue of $1.57 billion, up 126.66% from the prior-year quarter.
+Wall Street will be looking for positivity from Chesapeake Energy as it approaches its next earnings report date.
+On that day, Chesapeake Energy is projected to report earnings of $3.17 per share, which would represent year-over-year growth of 93.29%.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $1.57 billion, up 126.56% from the year-ago period.

-Any recent changes to analyst estimates for Chesapeake Energy should also be noted by investors.
+Investors should also note any recent changes to analyst estimates for Chesapeake Energy.
 These revisions typically reflect the latest short-term business trends, which can change frequently.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

 Our research shows that these estimate changes are directly correlated with near-term stock prices.
 We developed the Zacks Rank to capitalize on this phenomenon.
 Our system takes these estimate changes into account and delivers a clear, actionable rating model.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-The Zacks Consensus EPS estimate has moved 4.99% lower within the past month.
-Chesapeake Energy is currently a Zacks Rank #3 (Hold).
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+Within the past 30 days, our consensus EPS projection has moved 1.44% lower.
+Chesapeake Energy is currently sporting a Zacks Rank of #3 (Hold).

-Digging into valuation, Chesapeake Energy currently has a Forward P/E ratio of 6.08.
-This valuation marks a premium compared to its industry's average Forward P/E of 4.7.
+In terms of valuation, Chesapeake Energy is currently trading at a Forward P/E ratio of 6.56.
+Its industry sports an average Forward P/E of 4.71, so we one might conclude that Chesapeake Energy is trading at a premium comparatively.

-We can also see that CHK currently has a PEG ratio of 0.97.
-The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
-CHK's industry had an average PEG ratio of 0.23 as of yesterday's close.
+It is also worth noting that CHK currently has a PEG ratio of 1.05.
+This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
+Oil and Gas - Exploration and Production - United States stocks are, on average, holding a PEG ratio of 0.23 based on yesterday's closing prices.

 The Oil and Gas - Exploration and Production - United States industry is part of the Oils-Energy sector.
-This industry currently has a Zacks Industry Rank of 47, which puts it in the top 19% of all 250+ industries.
+This group has a Zacks Industry Rank of 39, putting it in the top 16% of all 250+ industries.

 The Zacks Industry Rank gauges the strength of our industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.